Remember Me, Refine Me: A Dynamic Procedural Memory Framework for Experience-Driven Agent Evolution: Experiments

-Moreover, the dynamic version of {\ours} consistently outperforms its fixed counterpart across all model sizes and benchmarks.
+Moreover, {\ours} \texttt{(dynamic)} consistently outperforms {\ours} \texttt{(fixed)} across all model sizes and benchmarks.
 This underscores the importance of adaptive experience refinement during task execution.
-Furthermore, {\ours} tends to reduce the standard deviation in performance across runs, particularly for larger models.
+In addition, {\ours} tends to reduce the standard deviation in performance across runs, particularly for larger models.
 This suggests that {\ours} not only improves overall performance but also enhances the robustness and reliability of model outputs.

-To gain deeper insights into how experience reuse influences agent reasoning, we compare two agent trajectories on the same BFCL-V3 task, one guided by retrieved experiences and one without.
-As illustrated in Figure~\ref{fig:example}, without past experience, the agent encounters a failure when purchasing Apple shares since it fabricates the current market price instead of fetching real-time data.
-With {\ours}, past experience guides the agent to correctly obtain real-time pricing before placing an order, successfully completing the stock trading task.
-This case demonstrates how experience-driven reasoning prevents agents from repeating earlier mistakes and improves robustness across similar scenarios.
+To demonstrate the generalizability of {\ours} across different backbones, we evaluate on six additional LLMs as shown in Figure~\ref{fig:more_models}. {\ours} delivers consistent gains in Avg@4 across all models, with the dynamic variant yielding further improvements.